pratik98/pratik98.github.com/index.md

 Hi there, I'm Pratik.

-I'm a software Engineer.
+I'm a software Engineer based out of Pune, India.

-I occasionally read (mostly non-fiction) and write(blog) too.

 I studied [Computer Science](http://www.msubaroda.ac.in) at Vadodara, India.
 I have a [Diploma](http://www.nirmauni.ac.in) in computer engineering.

+Currently, Struggling to mainitain my side project [Data About India.](http://dataaboutindia.com/)

 ![me](images/web.jpg)